pikaroot/pikaroot.github.io/_posts/CodeCombat2023/2023-08-17-cloudstoragev2.md

 <div class="notice--info">{{ notice-2 | markdownify }}</div>

-Upload the file and the flag is revealed.
+Upload the malicious file and the flag is revealed.

 [[image]]